 Spun maple sugar seckel pears

-A pretty and delightful centerpiece, these pears are dipped into boiled and hardened maple syrup.
-Topped with sea salt, these give a glittered and glamorous look to your table.
+A pretty and delightful centerpiece, Sherri Ohler’s how-to on this centerpiece calls for pears to be dipped into boiled and hardened maple syrup.
+Topped with sea salt, these give a glittery and glamorous look to your table.

 Peppermint topiary with edible snow

-Festive and merry, it’s not the peppermints that are edible in this centerpiece, it’s the snow!
-Made by gluing unwrapped peppermints to a ball of plastic foam, cotton candy is stuffed into the bottom of the box to look like snow.
+Festive and merry, it’s not just the peppermints that are edible in Life à la Mode’s centerpiece, it’s also the snow!
+Made by gluing unwrapped peppermints to a ball of plastic foam, cotton candy is stuffed into the bottom of the box to look like fluffy snow.
 Keep your candies wrapped as an option for guests to have an after-dinner mint (if you don’t mind your centerpiece being taken apart, of course).

-Another edible centerpiece using peppermints, these Christmas trees can also be crafted with gumdrops and other holiday treats.
+Another edible centerpiece using peppermints, Amanda Jane Brown’s Christmas trees can also be crafted with gumdrops and other holiday treats.
 The blogger glues her sweet treats directly onto the plastic foam base, but again, if you would like yours to remain edible, keep the wrappers on or adhere to wax paper by spritzing a bit of sugar water as an adhesive.